molaruna/percept_processing/README.md

 ## Data
 Neural electrophysiological data are derived from the BrainSense Percept PC neurostimulator (Medtronic).
-Anonymized Percept data are available on the [Rune Labs platform](https://app.runelabs.io/patients).
-You can request access from me.
+You can request anonymized Percept data from me.

 ## Analysis
 * For the time-series plots, voltage data from the neural sensing channel(s) and stimulation amplitude data from the stimulating contact(s) are visualized.